Live

 When I look at a week where I missed three days of logging, I ask myself: what was happening?
 I might not have logged, but I usually remember the general picture.
 Was work stressful?
 Was I sleeping badly?
 Was there a specific trigger?

-Sometimes I’ll retroactively add a rough entry for a missed day — not with precise numbers (I can’t remember my exact mood three days ago) but with a general note: “rough few days, sleep bad, skipped logging.”
+Sometimes I’ll retroactively add a rough entry for a missed day.
+Not with precise numbers (I can’t remember my exact mood three days ago) but with a general note: “rough few days, sleep bad, skipped logging.”
 Even that is better than nothing.
 It preserves the signal that those days existed and weren’t good, rather than leaving a hole in the record.

 What this means for design